 “I don’t knows, and I ain’t goin’ to class ta find out.”

-We start making out which quickly progresses to a full-on three-way.
-Only when we’re finished do we hear the multiple moans coming from the twins’ bed room.
+When we finish, we hear the multiple moans coming from the twins’ bed room.
 The pitch of moans is not at ‘Gator’s masculine bass level.
 We all laugh that no one has missed out on the night of the first barn party of 1976.
 All three of us start singing the Stones’ ‘Satisfaction.’

 “Get up.
 Seamus is missing.”